 Stay flexible.
 Once your site is launched, you’ll learn what content is the most – and least – successful in engaging new and existing users.
 Be prepared to respond and realign your strategy based on audience response.

 Stay vigilant.
 Successful social media sites do not need to take up much time, but they should be updated frequently, be responsive to users, and be adjusted as needed in response to opportunities and problems.
-The recommended minimum frequency for updates is once to twice a week.
-More than one post per day on most social media platforms is considered overkill.
+The recommended minimum frequency for updates is 2-5 times a week.

 Be community-minded.
 If you join a social network other than your own, be sure you respect others’ rights to their opinions and that you are contributing valuable insights and information valued by that community.
 Frequent self-promotion is viewed negatively and can lead to you being banned from certain blogs, feeds or groups.